dataplat/FabricTools/docs/en-US/Get-FabricDataset.md

 ## NOTES

-- Requires `$FabricConfig` global configuration, including `BaseUrl` and `FabricHeaders`.
+- Requires a valid Power BI / Fabric token (call `Connect-FabricAccount` first).
 - Calls `Confirm-TokenState` to ensure token validity before making the API request.
+- Callers with Read-only access to a workspace may receive a limited response (only `id` and `name` fields) from the in-group endpoint.

-Author: Tiago Balabuch, Kamil Nowinski
+Author: Kamil Nowinski

 ## RELATED LINKS